jackyzha0/jackyzha0.github.io/content/thoughts/search.md

 date: 2021-10-12
 ---

+> Search has co-opted the citation, vis-à-vis the hyperlink

 The post-WWII 'information explosion' meant that we have a lot of info and not great means of looking through it to find what we want.
 This is a form of [information retrieval](thoughts/information-retrieval.md).

 Inefficient search leads to